ndshaposhnik/GT_tournament/README.md

 In order to add your strategy to the tournament, you need to write a corresponding function to the file `strategies.py`.

-Every strategy has only one argument: the history of the game.
-0 means cooperate, 1 means defect.
+Every strategy has only one argument, the history of the game.
+0 is to cooperate, 1 is to defect.

 Output example: